trackabout/login-ad/login-ad.md

 ###What if I only use actions offline, like Delivery?

 The change will not affect you, as your records will be saved locally on the device for later syncing.
 This change only affects **online save actions**.
 You'll only be prompted for your PIN when you sync your records to the server at the end of the day.

-###How do I know if I use a PIN?

-If you log into the TrackAbout application on your device, and you are asked to **"Enter your PIN"**, your authentication process will change as stated above.

 Should you have any questions or concerns about this new process please feel free to contact TrackAbout Support at [support@trackabout.com](mailto:support@trackabout.com) or 412-269-1872 ext 8.